MicrosoftDocs/defender-docs/defender-for-iot/microsoft-defender-iot.md

 In this article, you learn how Defender for IoT and secures your IoT and OT environments, solving these challenges.

+Microsoft Defender for IoT is a unified security solution built specifically to identify IoT and OT devices, vulnerabilities, and threats.
+Use Defender for IoT to secure your entire IoT/OT environment, including existing devices that might not have built-in security agents.

 :::image type="content" source="media/microsoft-defender-for-iot/end-to-end-coverage.png" alt-text="Image of Microsoft Defender for IoT end-to-end security coverage." border="false":::

 > [!IMPORTANT]